divanshu-netizen/TrivagoDiscoverDemo/README.md

 # Steps to run the code

-Go to the path where above repo has been cloned, open the repo in an IDE
+1.Go to the path where above repo has been cloned, open the repo in an IDE

-Open terminal in IDE and run below command
+2. Open terminal in IDE and run below command

 "robot -d Results/ Tests/Trivago_Discover.robot"

-Results folder will hold the Report.html file which you can open in a browser of your choice, log file is also hosted here.
+3. Results folder will hold the Report.html file which you can open in a browser of your choice, log file is also hosted here.